bvz2000/use/README.md

 unuse squirrel-1.0
 unuse clam-1.1
 ```
-The branch of this show is "myshow".
+The branch of this show is "show".
+I use the same branch name for *every* show.
+This is so that if I 'use' a different show, it will first unuse everything I had used for the previous show.
+I do not want both shows active in the same shell at the same time.

 I set an env variable called OCIO_CONFIG_PATH which controls where to find the Open Color IO luts.
 This is custom for this specific show, and so any tool that runs in the current shell will find the color luts that are appropriate for this show.
 If a different show specific use package were used in this or another shell, then any tools would suddenly find that show's color luts.